Haarlem is one of the best day trips from Amsterdam, just 15 minutes by train and a world away from the crowds.

 Jopenkerk.
 A church converted into a restaurant and bar.
 This is one of Haarlem’s most popular restaurants.

-Pizzeria Luca Ristorante.
+Pizzicotto.
 Authentic Italian food and pizza.

-How Long Should You Spend in Haarlem?
+How Much Time Do You Need in Haarlem?

 We spent one afternoon in Haarlem.
 This gave us just enough time to tour Molen de Adriaan, explore the city center, and have dinner.
 It felt like just enough time to get an overview of the city (and just enough time to know that we can’t wait to come back here again someday).
 The best part was wandering the city streets and having dinner at the Wolfhound Irish Bar & Kitchen.